kalanggam/kalanggam.github.io/content/poems/every-summertime.md

 ---
-title: "Every Summertime"
+title: Every Summertime
 date: 2023-05-12T23:05:25-05:00
 draft: false
-description: "The sweat on your brow, the love of mothers"
+description: The sweat on your brow, the love of mothers
-categories: "poems"
 ---

 every summertime